18 April 2019: This post has been updated to include summaries of Avengers: Infinity War, Ant-Man & The Wasp, and Captain Marvel.

 Major plot points

-- Popular theory at the time of this publication is that Mac Gargan becomes Scorpion in the next Spider-Man movie.
+- Popular theory at the time of this publication is that Mac Gargan becomes Scorpion in Spider-Man: Far From Home.

-- First references to Miles Morales/Ultimate Spider-Man, delivered by Aaron Davis, Morales’ uncle and supervillain Prowler in the comics.
+- First references to Miles Morales/Ultimate Spider-Man existing in the MCU, delivered by Aaron Davis, Morales’ uncle and supervillain Prowler in the comics.

 - Theatrical release – “I don’t want these guns on the streets.
 I’ve got a nephew in who lives here.”